As Joe Biden pardons his son, politicized justice is a rising concern

 “Typically, a pardon grant is going to say, ‘For this conviction,’ or ‘For this set of acts,’” he adds.
 “Here we have none of that.”

 A regular citizen in Hunter Biden’s position would likely not have received a pardon, experts say.
-But the pardon, and its broad scope, is undoubtedly a product of Mr. Trump’s re-election last month.
+But the pardon, and its broad scope, is undoubtedly a product of Mr. Trump’s reelection last month.

-The once-and-future president has spent the last four years fighting four criminal investigations, including two brought by Mr. Biden’s Justice Department into Mr. Trump’s alleged retention of classified documents and his alleged efforts to stay in power after his 2020 election defeat.
+The former and future president has spent the last four years fighting four criminal investigations, including two brought by President Biden’s Justice Department into Mr. Trump’s alleged retention of classified documents and his alleged efforts to stay in power after his 2020 election defeat.

 Those two cases are now winding down as Mr. Trump prepares to install new Justice Department leadership.
 Mr. Trump has maintained his innocence in all the cases against him and has said that if he regained the presidency, he would exact retribution on his political opponents.